sherpa/sherpa/docs/evaluation/combine.rst

-With this flexibility, it is possible to define links that make no sense, for example taking the logical not of a parameter that represents a mass or turning values of parameters into arrays (Sherpa optimisers can only deal with scalar parameters.)
+With this flexibility, it is possible to define links that make no sense, for example taking the logical not of a parameter that represents a mass or turning values of parameters into arrays (Sherpa optimisers can only deal with scalar parameters).
 In practice, such mistakes are easy to spot when displaying a model; because Sherpa is meant to be a general and flexible modelling application that works with (almost) arbitrary user-defined models, the code puts as few restrictions